QBI-Software/ConverterScripts/utrack/README.txt

 If you use Anaconda (or Miniconda), this will have everything you need pre-installed (http://store.continuum.io/cshop/anaconda/).
 1. Run the Spyder app,
 2. then open the script (utrackconverter.py),
-3. then select the green play/run button - in the popup window: under "command line options" enter " -i sampledata\channel_1.mat -o sampledata\out.csv"
-(You can use the up arrow key in the Console window to re-run)
+3. then select the green play/run button - in the popup window: under "command line options" enter "-i sampledata\channel_1.mat -o sampledata\out.csv" (You can use the up arrow key in the Console window to re-run)